gasp/bw_benchmark/README.md

   PRIMARY KEY (`id`)
 ) ENGINE=InnoDB DEFAULT CHARSET=latin1;
 ```
+5. run `npm install` to install local nodejs packages
+6. run `gulp install` to perform an installation

 Make sure to then modify the endpoint in _benchmark.js_ to point to the host running the bandwidth logging api, with the path _/api/bandwidth_.
 For example: `lab.videodesk.com/bw_benchmark/api/bandwidth`.